 - Pupils will have the option of Cambridge National Certificate in Sports Studies or GCSE PE. - Pupils will be advised and guided as to which course would be most suitable for them. - The courses both contain theoretical and practical lessons. - Pupils will be expected to take part in extra-curricular activities when asked. - Pupils will be expected to be at a Club, training and competing regularly in at least two sports or activities outside of school if they are considering GCSE PE.
-Ideally this will include an individual activity.
+Ideally this will include an individual ac-

+Cambridge National Certificate

+Level 2 Distinction (Equiv Grade 8/9 at GCSE)

-Cambridge National Certificate Level 2 Distinction/Distinction\ (Equiv Grade 7/8/9 at GCSE) Level 2 Merit (Equiv Grade 5 at GCSE) Level 2 Pass (Equiv Grade 4 at GCSE) GCSE Grades 9-1.
+Level 2 Distinction (Equiv Grade 7 at GCSE)

+Level 2 Merit (Equiv Grade 5/6 at GCSE)

+Level 2 Pass (Equiv Grade 4 at GCSE)

+GCSE Grades 9-1.